onflow/flow/flips/20220111-node-operator-network-joining-improvements.md

 Currently, we ask node operators to push their networking and staking keys to DL using the `transit push` command.
 With this new ability to add new nodes at epoch boundary, the `transit push` step will no longer be needed as keys and other node information (network address, node id) will be pulled from the staking contract automatically.
-Hence, the `push` option will be removed from the `transit` script and Spork process documentation updated accordingly.
+Hence, the `push` option will be removed from the `transit` script and the Spork process documentation updated accordingly.

 ### Engineering Impact